gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I'm not.
 I'm helping Stale."
-She jerked her sleeve down and slipped her arms back into her coat.
+She pulled her sleeve down and slipped her coat back on.
 "The sooner you're gone, the sooner things can get back to normal.
 And if I help you,
 maybe the king won't be angry at us about everything.